 This phrasing works better because there are myriad reasons why you weren’t hired, and it becomes a burden for the interviewer to think of and share all those reasons with you.
 You want to ask actionable questions where one specific answer is an option.
 You want to ask questions that make it easy for the interviewer to provide you a meaningful response.

 By using this approach, you significantly increase the odds that you will receive some information you can actually use.

 Keep It Moving…

 Again, as an applicant, don’t take it personally.
 The hiring decision is usually based on factors you are not in control of so if you are not selected for the job, just quickly move on.

 It took me a while to believe this, but it really is true that just getting an interview is an accomplishment.
-Typically, there are only one or two openings that you might be a good fit for, but there may have been from 100 to 300 applicants for the job.
+Typically, (within the same company) there are only a few openings that you might be a good fit for at any given time, but there may have been from 100 to 300 applicants for the job.
 When you put that in perspective, the fact that you got an interview at all means you are doing something right.